jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-trends-to-expect-for-2023/index.md

 the trends in prevention for the coming year are likely to remain the same as those that have been useful so far in dealing with the recognized threat landscape.
-We will hardly discover innovative strategies and practices for 2023.
 There will undoubtedly be more predisposition to implement and mature cybersecurity in organizations.
 Already in [our recent post on trends](../cybersecurity-trends-2022/)